SAP/spartacus-docs/_pages/dev/smartedit-contract.md

 Same for the category page, category 575 is opened in the product list page:
 ![Screen Shot 2019-07-04 at 8 52 02 AM](https://user-images.githubusercontent.com/44440575/60668153-46d1f480-9e39-11e9-885c-d12cc6a62020.png)

+### WCMS Cockpit Preview URL and Spartacus Context

+The WCMS Cockpit Preview URL must match the default context for your Spartacus web site.

+For example, if you go to `https://localhost:4200`, you will see the default URL path (or context), such as `https://localhost:4200/en/USD`.
+The Preview URL (set in Backoffice) must match the default context uses, or errors will occur using SmartEdit.
+The default context installed by Spartacus Schematics is `https://localhost:4200/en/USD`.